A Signed Graph Approach to Understanding and Mitigating Oversmoothing in GNNs: Background on GNNs

-SGC~\cite{sgc} simplifies and separates the two stages of GCNs: feature propagation and (non-linear) feature transformation.
+Simplified Graph Convolution Networks (SGC~\cite{sgc}) simplifies and separates the two stages of GCNs: feature propagation and (non-linear) feature transformation.
 It finds that utilizing only a simple logistic regression after feature propagation (removing the non-linearities), which makes it a linear GCN, can obtain comparable performance to canonical GCNs.
 The propagation rule of GCN can formulated as follow:

 Moreover, SGC transforms $W_{(k)}...W_{(1)}$ to a general learnable parameter $W$, so the formula of SGC can be this: